microsoft/frontend-bootcamp/docs/step1-02/demo/README.md

 > **Specificity** states that regardless of cascade, the selector with the highest specificity wins

 To fix this problem we need to either reduce the specificity of our button styles, or increase the specificity of the selected style.
 In this situation we will add `.filter` in front of the `.selected` selector, because the selected style only applies to the filter anyway.

-## Exercise

-1. Add an unordered list with class `todos` to the main section
-2. Add 4 list items with class `todo` inside of that list with the following content `<label><input type="checkbox" /> <span class="title"> Todo </span> </label>`
-3. Add a span and a button to your footer
-4. Span content should be `4 items left` and button should say `Clear Completed` and have a class of `submit`
-5. Go into the CSS file and add `display: flex` to the footer.
-Also add `flex-grow:1` to the span inside of the footer

-> Hint: Look back at the CSS demo to see the various ways you can use selectors to target existing HTML

-> There are many strategies for creating and organizing class names in a large application.
-This lesson is focused on using CSS selectors, not the optimized way to scale your CSS.